Ramla-r4/Sellya/README.md

 # 🛍️ Sellya

 **Sellya** is a modern Flutter-based marketplace app that allows users to **buy, sell, and manage items easily**.
-Built with Firebase backend and a sleek UI, OwnSell provides a fast, secure, and user-friendly experience for mobile commerce.
+Built with Firebase backend and a sleek UI, Sellya provides a fast, secure, and user-friendly experience for mobile commerce.

 ---